WorkNicolas/CarlNicolasMendoza_COMP303_Assignment2/sql/README.md

 # Database Tables
-Please run everything the following order.
+Please run SQL files according to the order given in the filename from 01 to 04.
 ## Reservation
 The name of the database is `Reservation`.
 It has three tables that automatically get created when the Spring Boot app runs.